top of page

 The surveyors were to run their survey lines by measurement of the "true meridian" rather than a magnetic compass.
 This meant that they were to take sightings on Polaris and the sun to assure accuracy.
 This was long and tedious work.
 They were paid my the mile, not by the day, and only two dollars a mile!

-The team worked for a week and measured four miles before abandoning the project due to threats from Indians.
+The team worked for a week and measured four miles before abandoning the project due to threats from Native tribes.

 In 1786, Congress realized that some changes had to be made if the survey was to be completed.
 First, they suspended the true meridian requirement for the less accurate but quicker magnetic compass method.
 Then they agreed to send troops to protect the surveyors.
 Those troops were from the First American Regiment who then built and occupied Fort Steuben.